aatmunbaxi/orgroamtools/_sources/index.rst.txt

-Welcome to orgroamtools's documentation!
+orgroamtools documentation
 ========================================

 ``orgroamtools`` is a work-in-progress clone of ``obsidiantools``--a Python library to assist in analysis of Obsidian collection--but for ``org-roam``.
-The main tool to go about this is the ``orgroamtools.data.RoamGraph`` object, which stores all the information necessary to produce the natural multidirected graph structure of your digital zettelkasten.
+It provides an object ``orgroamtools.data.RoamGraph`` which stores enough information to determine the natural directed multigraph structure of the ``org-roam`` zettelkasten.

 ===============
 Getting Started